-If you have taken a loan to buy (or build) a rental property, you can claim various tax deductions to improve your cash flow, such as:
+If you have taken a loan to buy (or build) a rental property, you can manage your tax returns more efficiently by claiming various tax deductions to improve your cash flow, such as:

 - The interest on your investor home loan is fully deductible.

 - Various costs associated with renting, such as hiring a property agent, drawing up a rental agreement, and the money spent on repairs to make the house fit for rental, are tax-deductible.
 It’s also possible to claim some legal costs, garden maintenance, insurance premiums, land tax and council rates.

 - You can claim depreciation deductions for capital works (that relate to the property’s construction costs) and plant and equipment assets (which generally include the fittings, fixtures, and appliances in your home).

 - It’s possible to offset the losses made on an investment property against your taxable income.
 An investment property is said to make a loss when rental income from the property is less than the sum of the home loan repayments and other relevant property expenses.
 It helps you mitigate short-term losses through tax deductions to maintain your cash flow.